Types of Architecture

 The security architecture is a slice through all of the other architectures from a security viewpoint.
 It is listed as a separate architecture because of its importance in ensuring that the enterprise security polices are implemented through the architecture.
 A breach of security could occur at any point from the business architecture through to the technology architecture.
 This could include demonstrating how the architectures comply with security controls published by the enterprise or available as part of an industry compliance regulation.

 Enterprise Architect can be used to model the security controls maintained as a list of elements in the repository and when new architectures are created the applicable controls could be applied to aspects of the architecture such as applications, technology devices, communication paths and more.
 Significant reuse can be achieved by the use of Patterns, and the use of existing building blocks that have already been certified as compliant with the controls.

-Enterprise Architect is well placed to be a repository for geo-spatial architectures with its integration with some of the leading standards and tools in the market place including support for the Geographic Markup Language (GML), ISO 1900 series standards and tools like ArcGIS and other geodatabases.
+Enterprise Architect is well placed to be a repository for geo-spatial architectures, with its integration with some of the leading standards and tools in the market place, including support for the Geographic Markup Language (GML), ISO 1900 series standards and tools such as ArcGIS and other geodatabases.